jkirkwin/OO-Design-Class-Project-Revisited/Style.md

 Employs HubBuilder
 After selecting '-Kill-/Murder' from AdminHub, User is presented with a list of UsersAccounts or Devices based on which option was selected.
 Anything selected will prompt for comfirmation, then destroy the device.

-## Controller

-### Active User
-* We need to track which user is active -> simply add a User activeUser field in controller.
-That should give us all the info we need.

-### ControllerObjects
-We could have a DeviceController Class with specific subtypes for each type of device.
-Within the controller we could have one DeviceController object for each device present in the model.
-This was suggested in class by a student and Neil seemed to be on board.

 # Questions

 ## Design

 ### Questions
 * Who can make devices?
-* Is the first User automatically an Admin?
-* How is a User made an Admin?
 * Can Admin Kill Users?
 * Where does error checking happen?
 * Input checking?
 * Logging HOW!?
-* scrolling?
 * Devices extend Cloneable?
-* When creating user accounts, does there need to be a verification step if the new account is to be an Admin?
 * How should we parameterize the dynamic creation of scenes?
 Controll flow goes: controller calls setView(viewType); withing setView(), the client creates and populates a new scene.
 See FXClient.java for context and extra notes.

 ### Logistic Questions
-* JAVAFX vs Spring?
 * Gradle HOW?? -> Go to Neil's Office Hours
 * Is Travis working 100?
 * Logging where?